ggerganov/llama.cpp/examples/main/README.md

 ### Number of Threads

--   `-t N, --threads N`: Set the number of threads to use during computation.
+-   `-t N, --threads N`: Set the number of threads to use during generation.
 For optimal performance, it is recommended to set this value to the number of physical CPU cores your system has (as opposed to the logical number of cores).
 Using the correct number of threads can greatly improve performance.
+-   `-tb N, --threads-batch N`: Set the number of threads to use during batch and prompt processing.
+In some systems, it is beneficial to use a higher number of threads during batch processing than during generation.
+If not specified, the number of threads used for batch processing will be the same as the number of threads used for generation.

 ### Mlock